wilsonkaya/ember-inspector/README.md

-Now that you've seen a basic Ember application and have discussed all of the different components that go into it, let's look at a useful tool that will prove invaluable when you build your own applications: the Ember Inspector.
+Now that you've seen a basic Ember application and have discussed all of the different components that go into it, let's look at a useful tool that will prove invaluable when you build your own applications, the Ember Inspector.

-## Foundations
+## Prerequisites

 By now, you have already learned how to: